-Pipfilethat installs Flask as a dependency and defines the Python runtime version.
+Pipfilefile that installs Django as a dependency and defines the Python runtime version.

 - A generated

-For more resources on how to configure your new Flask app to do more with Now or to deploy any other kind of application, see the following:
+For more resources on how to configure your new Django app to do more with Now or to deploy any other kind of application, see the following:

 - New to Now?
 Get a quick introduction